fluxtream/fluxtream-app/fluxtream-dev/src/main/webapp/doc/user-manual.md

     client_secret: <your_client_secret>
     redirect_uri: <your_redirect_uri>

-The server will reply with a json object containing the following information:
+The server will reply with a JSON object containing the following information:

     access_token: a token that you will use to authenticate your requests
     refresh_token: a token that you will use to refresh your access_token when it expires